 Do you need photos for a poster or display?
 We have a photobank with photos of local kids in current, Canadian car seats and booster seats.

-– Photo story to support the lesson plan
+Additional resources to support the lesson plan include:

 There is evidence for enforcement checks creating community awareness for the need to use car seats and booster seats while reaching families who need support.